hideya/langchain-mcp-tools-py/README.md

 ## Limitations

-Currently, only text results of tool calls are supported.
+- Currently, only text results of tool calls are supported.

-Remote MCP server is not supported.
+- Remote MCP server support (SSE / websocket) is not fully tested.

-Fatures other than [Tools](https://modelcontextprotocol.io/docs/concepts/tools) are not supported.
+- Fatures other than [Tools](https://modelcontextprotocol.io/docs/concepts/tools) are not supported.

 ## Change Log